garnier94/Simulation_low_rank_VAR1/README.md

 ...
 ```

-Once installed, simply run Jupyter in the folder where you download the files:
+Once installed, run Jupyter in the folder where you download the files:

 ```bash
 jupyter notebook